The Simplicial Model of Univalent Foundations (after Voevodsky): Models from Universes

 \subsection{The type theory under consideration}

-Formally, the type theory we will work with is a slight variant of Martin-Löf’s Intensional Type Theory, as presented in e.g.\ \cite{martin-lof:bibliopolis}.
-The rules of this theory are given in full in Appendix~\ref{app:type-theory}; briefly, it is a dependent type theory, taking as basic constructors $\synPi$-, $\synSigma$-, $\synId$-, and $\synW$-types, $\synZero$, $\synOne$, $+$, and one universe à la Tarski.
+Formally, the type theory we will consider is a slight variant of Martin-Löf’s Intensional Type Theory, as presented in e.g.\ \cite{martin-lof:bibliopolis}.
+The rules of this theory are given in full in Appendix~\ref{app:type-theory}; briefly, it is a dependent type theory, taking as basic constructors $\synPi$-, $\synSigma$-, $\synId$-, and $\synW$-types, $\synZero$, $\synOne$, $+$, and one universe à la Tarski closed under these constructors.

 A related theory of particular interest is the Calculus of Inductive Constructions, on which the Coq proof assistant is based (\cite{werner:thesis}).
 CIC differs from Martin-Löf type theory most notably in its very general scheme for inductive definitions, and in its treatment of universes.
 We do not pursue the question of how our model might be adapted to CIC, but for some discussion and comparison of the two systems, see \cite{paulin-mohring:habilitation}, \cite{barras:habilitation}, and \cite[6.2]{voevodsky:notes-on-type-systems}.